-This Plan describes the Product Assurance activities to be implemented for the HERSCHEL SPIRE instrument, at all the contributing centres, contractors and their sub contractors.
-It is based on the Product Assurance requirements as set out in the ESA PSS & ECSS series of documents and past experience of AO instruments, and will be used to control all the Product Assurance activities in the manufacture, assembly and testing of the HERSCHEL SPIRE instrument, this document is based on previous AO PA Plans submitted to ESA for a number of projects.
+This Plan describes the Product Assurance activities to be implemented for the FIRST SPIRE instrument at all the contributing centres, contractors and their sub contractors.

-Most areas of the applicable documents listed below are complied with as is normal in an AO project i.e. safety, interface specification and controls, and cleanliness.
+It is based on the Product Assurance requirements as set out in the ESA PSS series of documents and past experience of AO instruments, and will be used to control all the Product Assurance activities in the manufacture, assembly and testing of the FIRST SPIRE instrument, this document is based on previous AO PA Plans submitted to ESA for a number of projects.

-However as the HERSCHEL SPIRE instrument is not attempting to be fully compliant with the listed Applicable Documents Where a none compliance occurs it will be annotated.
+Certain areas of the applicable documents listed below are complied with as is normal in an AO project i.e. safety, interface specification and controls, and cleanliness.

-Where specific rules or procedures are considered unacceptable alternative procedures will be proposed that are mutually agreeable to the HERSCHEL SPIRE instrument and the ESA Project Office.
+However as the FIRST SPIRE instrument is not attempting to be fully compliant with the listed Applicable Documents no compliance matrix has been produced.

-Hereafter referred to as the Project.
+Where specific rules or procedures are considered unacceptable alternative procedures will be proposed that are mutually agreeable to the FIRST SPIRE instrument and the ESA Project Office.

-1.1 Applicable and reference documents.
+- Hereafter referred to as the Project. - 1.1 Applicable and reference documents.